eddwebster/football_analytics/README.md

 *    [`football_scout_ml`](https://github.com/jtattersall09403/football_scout_ml) - a repo that uses machine learning to identify high-value targets in the football transfer market by James Tattersall.
 See the accompanying Medium Post [[link](https://towardsdatascience.com/using-machine-learning-to-identify-high-value-football-transfer-targets-d4151a7ffcac)]
 *    [Predicting Football Player Transfer Values](https://github.com/sanjitva/Predicting-Football-Player-Transfer-Values) by Sanjit Varma
 *    [`DSbootcamp-Project2`](https://github.com/burakarslan/DSbootcamp-Project2/) by Burak Arslan.
 See the accompanying Medium Blog: [Is It Possible to Predict Football Players’ Value](https://levelup.gitconnected.com/is-it-possible-to-predict-football-players-value-617eafe8669b)
+*    [`Football_Transfers`](https://github.com/siddarthkrishna10/Football_Transfers) by .
+GitHub repo for understanding trends in football transfers through an attempt to build a prediction model to predict the market value of players using Python

 <h5 id="player-valuation-miscellaneous"> Miscellaneous</h5>